 News Items is distributed at or around 6:45am ET, Monday through Friday, and by 9am ET on Saturdays.
 It will not be distributed when I am on vacation, which is roughly five or six weeks every year.
 Commentaries written by me will be distributed after they are published elsewhere or immediately after I have finished writing them.

-Whenever possible, News Items uses the exact language used in the reports, commentaries, essays, etc. Some items are edited for clarity or cohesion.
+Whenever possible, the News Items morning email uses the exact language used in the reports, commentaries, essays, etc. Some items are edited for clarity or cohesion.
 Hyper-links take you directly to the source(s) cited.

 News Items relies on roughly 65-75 websites for its source material.
 Many of those sites are pay-wall protected.
 Taking this into account, items sometimes run long, so that the reader (hopefully) gets the “gist” of the “story.”